The Quest for AI That Remembers Conversations

 Mechanisms for AI Conversation Memory

 Several underlying technologies and techniques enable AI to store and retrieve conversational data effectively.
+These mechanisms are the backbone of ai conversation memory.

-Vector Databases and Embeddings
+Vector Databases and Embeddings for AI Memory Systems

 - Embeddings: These are dense numerical vector representations of text (or other data) that capture semantic meaning.
 Similar pieces of text will have vectors that are close to each other in a high-dimensional space.
 Models like Sentence-BERT, OpenAI’s embeddings, or Google’s Universal Sentence Encoder can generate these embeddings.